 Some non-profit institutions with exemptions don’t have to contract, arrange, pay, or refer for contraceptive coverage.
 They do not prevent you from using an insurer or third party administrator to make separate payments for contraceptive services that you use (even if the new rule for employers doesn’t apply to that institution).
 So if the entity you get coverage through is exempt from the requirement to provide contraception, you may have options.

 Is all Contraception Free Under ObamaCare?

 Some employers and institutions were exempt due to religious objections for a short period after a Hobby Lobby lawsuit.
-However, a new rule issued by the Obama administration has provided free contraceptive coverage through a third party so employees still has access to birth control at exempt employers.
+However, a new rule issued by the Obama administration has provided free contraceptive coverage through a third party, so employees still have access to birth control at exempt employers.
 This is true for all religious employers except houses of worship.
-In a health sharing ministry you can be kicked off the plan for accessing contraceptive services.
-Grandfathered plans and short term plans don’t have to cover contraception at all.
+In a health sharing ministry, you can be kicked off the plan for accessing contraceptive services.
+Grandfathered plans and short-term plans don’t have to cover contraception at all.